devonfarrell/Final_Movie_Project/README.md

 # What you need to Download
  - Download final_project.py
- - Head to the Master Branch of this project:
+ - Head to the Master Branch of this project
-   - Download Sqlite3 movie_information File
+   - Download Sqlite3 movie_information database
    - Download both IMDb_ratings.csv and IMDb_movies.csv (if not downloaded from Kaggle already)

 # Required Packages for running this code